cybertraining-dsc/reu2022/bio.md

 ## Alison Lu

-Alison Lu has completed her second year at the University of Virginia pursuing a double major in CS and Chemistry with a minor in Japanese.
+Alison Lu has completed her second year (Class of 2024) at the University of Virginia pursuing a double major in CS and Chemistry with a minor in Japanese.
+She is conducting research with the physics department studying quantum computing and photon resolution using machine learning.
+In addition, she works with UVA's Repair Lab to study gentrification in Norfolk, VA. \
-She is currently participating in research.
+She is currently participating in the Biocomplexity Institute's C4GC REU program.
+Her interests include computer architecture, machine learning, and quantum computing alongside quantum mechanics.

 ## Jackson Miskill